Business | Franchise | Employment | Litigation

 In 1980, the IRS issued its first ruling.
 It stated that any entity providing limited liability protections would be taxed as a corporation.
 This ruling was not well-received especially by high-powered law firms who were concerned about its effect on entities such as trusts.
 This reaction prompted the withdrawal of the proposed regulations.
 It wasn’t until 11 years later, on September 2, 1988, that the IRS finally issued a ruling which states that LLC will be taxed as a partnership and afford limited liability protections to LLC members.

 In 1982, Florida had its own LLC statute.
 However, because of the state’s established corporate income tax on LLCs, it wasn’t widely used until 1998.
-In the succeeding years, the state’s LLC Act undergo various revisions and clean-up to be more effective for limited liabilities companies in Florida.
+In the succeeding years, the state’s LLC Act underwent various revisions and clean-up to be more effective for limited liabilities companies in Florida.

 III.
 The Pros and Cons of a Limited Liability Company (LLC)